Star Wars: Episode III – Revenge of the Sith: Plot

 Obi-Wan and Yoda survive Order 66 and learn that Anakin has turned to the dark side.
-On Coruscant, Yoda instructs Obi-Wan to confront Vader while he faces Palpatine.
-Obi-Wan seeks out Padmé to discover Vader's whereabouts and reveals his treachery.
+On Coruscant, Yoda instructs Obi-Wan to confront Vader while he faces Sidious.
+Obi-Wan seeks out Padmé to learn Vader's whereabouts and to reveal his treachery.
 Padmé travels to Mustafarunaware that Obi-Wan has stowed aboard her shipand pleads with Vader to abandon the dark side.
-When Obi-Wan emerges, an enraged Vader believes Padmé has betrayed him and strangles her.
-Obi-Wan and Vader engage in a lightsaber duel, which ends with Obi-Wan severing Vader's left arm and both legs.
-Vader is then burned alive by a nearby lava flow as Obi-Wan retrieves Vader's lightsaber and leaves him for dead.
+When Obi-Wan emerges, an enraged Vader believes Padmé has betrayed him and strangles her with the Force.
+Obi-Wan and Vader engage in a lightsaber duel, before Obi-Wan defeats Vader and severs his remaining limbs.
+Obi-Wan remorsefully denounces his former friend, who is then burned alive by a nearby lava flow.
+Obi-Wan retrieves Vader's lightsaber and leaves him for dead.

-Meanwhile, Yoda battles Palpatine on Coruscant, culminating in a stalemate.
+Meanwhile, Yoda battles Sidious on Coruscant, culminating in a stalemate.
 Yoda flees with Senator Bail Organa and regroups with Obi-Wan and Padmé on the planetoid Polis Massa.
 Padmé gives birth to twins, whom she names Luke and Leia.
 She dies soon after, still believing there is good in Anakin.
-Palpatine recovers a barely alive Vader.
+Sidious recovers the barely-alive Vader.
 On Coruscant, Vader's mutilated body is treated and encased in a black, armored life-support suit.
-When he asks about Padmé, Palpatine says Vader killed her out of rage, leaving Vader devastated.
+When he inquires about Padmé, Sidious claims Vader killed her out of rage, leaving Vader devastated.

 Obi-Wan and Yoda conceal the twins' birth from the Sith and retreat into exile until the Empire can be challenged.
 As Padmé's funeral is underway on Naboo, Palpatine and Vader supervise the construction of the Death Star.
 (Note: As depicted in Star Wars (1977)) Bail takes Leia to Alderaan to raise her as his daughter.
 Obi-Wan delivers Luke to his step-uncle and step-aunt, Owen and Beru Lars, on Tatooine.
 Obi-Wan settles nearby as a recluse while watching over young Luke.